Paprika is one of the common spices used in many cuisines worldwide. It gets the chili powder when it is spicy. Otherwise, it is sweet or smoked.

 - Make sure your container is dry and clean.
 Any moisture will grow mold over time.

-- Keep the unused spices in airtight containers to keep them fresh the longest possible.
+- Keep the unused spices in airtight containers to keep them fresh for the longest possible.

 - Keep your paprika and any other spices away from heat and light.